rejetto/hfs/dev-plugins.md

 It is possible to publish different versions of the plugin to be compatible with different versions of HFS.
 To do that, just have your other versions in branches with name starting with `api`.
-HFS will scan through them in alphabetical order searching for a compatible one.
+HFS will scan through them in inverted alphabetical order searching for a compatible one.

 ## API version history